tooniez/llama-recipes/getting-started/finetuning/finetune_llama4.md

 ```bash
   tune run --nproc_per_node 8 lora_finetune_distributed --config llama4/scout_17B_16E_lora batch_size=4 dataset.packed=True tokenizer.max_seq_len=2048 fsdp_cpu_offload=True
 ```
 The dataset.packed=True and tokenizer.max_seq_len=2048 are additional arguments that specify the dataset and tokenizer settings.
 By default, lora_finetune_distributed will not use CPU offloading, so set `fsdp_cpu_offload=True` will enable that to avoid OOM.
-To learn more about the available options, please refer to the [YAML config documentation](https://pytorch.org/torchtune/stable/deep_dives/configs.html#config-tutorial-label)
+Please check the [this yaml](https://github.com/pytorch/torchtune/blob/main/recipes/configs/llama4/scout_17B_16E_lora.yaml) for all the possible configs to override.
+To learn more about the YAML config, please refer to the [YAML config documentation](https://pytorch.org/torchtune/stable/deep_dives/configs.html#config-tutorial-label)

 3. **Run Full Parameter Fine-Tuning for Llama4**